LynMoe/nya-exif/README_en.md

 # If the ExifTool installation path is not in PATH, manually specify the executable file location.
 nya-exif -b /path/to/exiftool /path/to/images

+# Specify the target coordinate system, default is China's GCJ-02 coordinate system.
+Needs to be specified as WGS-84 coordinate system if the photo is taken overseas.
+nya-exif -c wgs84 /path/to/images
 ```

+> [!NOTE]
+> It is recommended to run the program on local files.
+If running on a network drive, the speed of the program will be affected.

 ## ExifWriter/LocationReader Table